 While in London, students are exposed to more than 40 programs to study, such as business management, creative and professional writing, drama and theatre, education and social science, English, film and screen media, health and exercise science, history, law, philosophy, politics and international relations, psychology, and religious studies, etc. The program offers a long list of courses with a wide variety that have been pre-approved to meet Sophia Program requirements.
 St. Mary’s University also offers opportunities for an internship within your field of study.
 Students can study in London for either the fall or spring semester.
 Students must have completed at least one academic year and an overall GPA of 2.7.

 Every year 35–45 rising sophomore and junior applicants are selected to participate in Saint Mary’s Ireland Program.
-They travel to Ireland to study from mid-September to late May at the Maynooth University (MU) located 14 miles west of Dublin.
+They travel to Ireland for the fall or spring semester at Maynooth University (MU) located 14 miles west of Dublin.
 The Saint Mary’s Ireland Program offers students the opportunity to enroll in courses with Irish classmates and to live in housing on MU’s campus.